Sunday, September 30, 2012

 My grandma and I adored Shakespeare and Keats, Shelley and Byron and Emily Dickinson and yes, Allen Ginsberg, along with Pogo and Peanuts, and we spent hours together reading our favorite things to each other, but the ordinary reading pleasures of childhood waited for me to finish reading my fill of Freud and Jung and the classic philosophers and the Spanish mystics and start writing poetry before childhood finally took hold in my twenties when I married my life's best playmate, Phil.
 Singing and playing guitar while I listened and danced, and every night reading aloud together, the entire canon of Sherlock Holmes and Dorothy Sayers' Lord Peter Whimsey mysteries as well as The Hobbit and The Lord of the Rings trilogy (this was in 1971), The Wind in the Willows and Pooh stories and Paddington Bear's as well, he gave me my childhood, and I am still playing with him and Pooh Bear, dancing with them easily across the borders between Heaven and Earth.
 With such help as theirs, I have been getting younger ever since.

 • It all sounds quite blissful because I wrote about some of my favorite memories.
 The reason why I could watch so much good television (tell-a-vision) and read so many books is that with lifelong fibromyalgia I was physically ill much of the time, hit hard with all the childhood illnesses which lasted much longer than normal, as well as allergies compromising my respiratory system with frequent bronchitis and asthma as well as the usual annoying and exhausting sinus involvement.
 And there were the numerous eye surgeries over the years that followed the stroke I had just after birth.
 The gift hidden in all this is that during that period when I was getting better enough to feel bored just lying there waiting to feel well enough to resume activities, I could enjoy books and the gifts of writers transformed by actors and film makers which were there at the turn of a nob for my enrichment.
 Those aspects of my experience are what I remember, because the misery is simply not helpful or useful to remember, but quite the contrary, it unnecessarily diminishes and defeats my present energy for life.
-Why perpetuate painful times when there are only so many minutes for memory in a lifetime, and we could be enjoying and benefiting from positive ones?
+Why perpetuate painful times when there are only so many minutes for memories in a lifetime, and we could be enjoying and benefiting from positive ones?

 To remember is to relive, and the body responds accordingly, for ill or for good.